Vinod Khosla: Politics

 Khosla has donated to a mix of Democrats and Republicans and supports politicians based on their climate policies.
 He is a Democrat and has donated to organizations that support left-leaning politics.
-In 2013, Khosla hosted Barack Obama for a fundraising dinner at his home in Portola Valley.
+Khosla hosted Barack Obama for a fundraising dinner in 2013, and Joe Biden in 2024 at his home in Portola Valley.
+Khosla endorsed Democratic candidate Hillary Clinton in the 2016 U.S. presidential election.

 Khosla was a major proponent of the "Yes on 87" campaign to pass California's Proposition 87, The Clean Energy Initiative, which failed to pass in November 2006.